PilotDataPlatform/portal/README.md

 ### Frontend

 This is the front end react application of Indoc Pilot project.
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The back end is on `./server` folder.

 #### Prerequisites